arturdev/AMCreditCardView/README.md

 <h2>LICENSE</h2>
-SOMotionDetector is under MIT License (see LICENSE file)
+AMCreditCardView is under MIT License (see LICENSE file)

 <h2>IMPORTANT NOTE</h2>
 Font "CREDC.ttf" used in this library is <b>Free for Personal Use</b> ONLY! <br>